joshuanewman1993/spruce-chat/README.md

 I've included an image of my initial brainstorming for the app [here](./excaild.md).

+## 🚀 Overall approach

+All user interactions are stored locally in IndexedDB first, allowing the app to work offline.
+Users can send messages, join and leave groups without an internet connection.
+When users perform actions (online or offline), they're queued locally and processed asynchronously.
+A background sync process runs every 5 seconds when online, flushing the queue and syncing with the backend.
+The UI updates based on local IndexDB data.

 ## 🚀 Frontend Stack

 The frontend is built with React and I have used Tailwind CSS for styling.